Studying excited-state-specific perturbation theory on the Thiel set: Theory

 What functions of the doubles would make for good diagnostics?
-In many studies involving linear-response coupled cluster theory, the percentage of the wave function that is described by single excitations is used as a gauge, \cite{sneskov2012-WIRES} and although we could adopt that or the percentage that is doubles here, we choose not to for reasons of size consistency.
-In ESMP2, any excitation that is localized to some molecule or molecular region (as most excitations in chemistry are) will see the triples percentage of its wave function grow indefinitely with system size as additional far-away molecules are added, as the size intensivity of the theory guarantees that those far-away molecules will simplify to MP2 descriptions, thus adding additional triples (MP2 doubles on top of the ESMF single excitation) components for every far-away molecule that is added.\cite{Clune-ESMP2-2020} Therefore, the ESMP2 doubles percent will drop to zero in the large system limit, in the same way that the RHF determinant's percentage of the MP2 wave function goes to zero in the large system limit.
+In many studies involving linear-response coupled cluster theory, the percentage of the wave function that is described by single excitations is used as a gauge\cite{sneskov2012-WIRES}.
+While we could adopt a similar method for ESMP2, except using the percentage of the first order wave function coming from the doubles instead, we choose not to as the resulting diagnostic is not size consistent.
+Instead we make use of the fact that in ESMP2 any excitation that is localized to some molecule or molecular region (as most excitations in chemistry are) will see the triples percentage of its wave function grow indefinitely with system size as additional far-away molecules are added, as the size intensivity of the theory guarantees that those far-away molecules will simplify to MP2 descriptions, thus adding additional triples (MP2 doubles on top of the ESMF single excitation) components for every far-away molecule that is added.\cite{Clune-ESMP2-2020} Therefore, the ESMP2 doubles percent will drop to zero in the large system limit, in the same way that the RHF determinant's percentage of the MP2 wave function goes to zero in the large system limit.
 This effect implies that the meaning of the \%T$_1$ and \%T$_2$ measures will vary with system size in ESMP2, even when one is simply adding far-away molecules that do not interact with the original system.
 This is clearly undesirable.

 In contrast, the norm of the doubles amplitudes (when working in intermediate normalization) is unaffected by the addition of far-away molecules, as the size intensivity of ESMP2 guarantees that, so long as the excitation is still on the original molecule, the new molecules add only triples in the form of the far-away molecules' MP2 doubles acting atop the ESMF singles.
 Further, like many other diagnostics, $|$T$_2|$ is invariant to occupied-occupied and virtual-virtual rotations.
 Thus, $|$T$_2|$ offers ESMP2 a size-consistent, orbital-invariant measure of the quality of ESMF's assumption of a purely singly-excited state.
 It should therefore allow us to flag cases, like states with large doubly excited components, for which ESMF and ESMP2 are not appropriate.